azthorp/Real-Time-Stock-Price/README.md

 # Real-Time-Stock-Price
-Using Yahoo Finance to check real time stock prices for the last year.
+Using Yahoo Finance API to check real time stock prices for the last year.